 Why does a forklift tip forward when carrying heavy loads?

-Tipping occurs when the “overturning moment” of the load exceeds the “transverse moment” of the forklift’s counterweight.
-The front wheels act as a fulcrum; if the weight is too far forward or exceeds the rated capacity, the rear wheels lose contact with the ground.
-Proper load positioning and adhering to the stability triangle are the only ways to prevent these types of accidents.
+Tipping happens when the overturning force of the load exceeds the counterbalancing force of the truck’s rear weight.
+The front wheels act as the pivot point, and once the load is too far forward or too heavy for the rated capacity, the rear wheels lose contact with the ground and the truck rotates forward around that pivot.

 What happens if you exceed a forklift’s rated capacity?

-Overloading a forklift leads to immediate mechanical and safety risks, including blown hydraulic seals, snapped chains, and unresponsive steering because the rear wheels (the steering wheels) are lifted off the ground.
-It also significantly increases the risk of a catastrophic tip-over.
-Always weigh unknown loads before attempting a lift to ensure they fall within the machine’s verified safety parameters.
+Overloading creates immediate mechanical and safety risks, including strained hydraulic seals, chain damage, and unresponsive steering once the rear wheels lift off the ground.
+It also sharply raises the odds of a tip-over.
+Weighing an unfamiliar load before lifting, and checking it against the data plate, is the simplest way to stay inside the machine’s verified safety limits.